 23. Shine Stainless Steel With a Tiny Bit of Oil

-A small amount of oil on a soft cloth can help polish stainless steel appliances and reduce fingerprints.
-Vintage homemakers often used simple methods like this instead of buying multiple specialty products.
+Using a tiny bit of oil on a soft cloth to wipe down stainless steel appliances leaves a nice polish and also minimizes fingerprints.
+Restaurant staff as well as vintage homemakers often used oil on stainless steel to avoid buying specialty products.
 Less is definitely more here.

 24. Use Club Soda on Some Fresh Fabric Stains

-Blot gently instead of rubbing aggressively, which usually just spreads the mess around.
-Honestly, most stain removal is just trying not to panic while searching for clean towels.
+Instead of rubbing aggressively, which just spreads the mess, try gently blotting.
+Honestly, most of stain removals is just looking for clean towels while trying not to panic.

 25. Rotate Mattresses Regularly